lonnieezell/Bonfire2/docs/modules/dashboard.md

 # The Dashboard

 The Dashboard is the first page you seen when you log into the admin area.
-It provides a place to put widgets that provide a quick overview of the site's status, or other information that is important to the user.
+It provides a place to put the widgets that provide a quick overview of the site's status, or other information that is important to the user.

 ## Configuration